walkerke/cloud-spatial-data-science/README.md

 # cloud-spatial-data-science

-This is a place-holder for a series of tutorials I'll be writing over the next few weeks on how to set up a spatial data science environment in the cloud, using the example of Ubuntu Linux running on Amazon EC2.
+This repository contains a series of tutorials I am writing during the summer of 2018 on how to set up a spatial data science environment in the cloud, using the example of Ubuntu Linux running on Amazon EC2.

 Doing spatial data science on EC2 is likely appealing to many professionals, but the start-up learning curve is significant, especially for people coming from other operating system backgrounds.
 These tutorials will cover: